-- 99. If any member has been charged with an offence, which in the opinion of the Board of Directors warrants suspension, the Board of Directors shall suspend the member for such time as the Board of Directors considers reasonable. - During any period of suspension a member shall continue to pay all fees and subscriptions and shall be subject to this Constitution, By-Laws, Regulations and Pronouncements relating to the conduct of members but apart from clause 108 shall cease to enjoy any of the rights or benefits conferred on members by this Constitution or by the By-Laws, Regulations or Pronouncements and shall deliver up to the Institute their membership Certificate and, if applicable, their Public Practice Certificate.
+- 99. If any Member has been charged with an offence, which in the opinion of the Professional Conduct Committee or a Disciplinary Tribunal warrants suspension, the Board of Directors, Professional Conduct Committee or a Disciplinary Tribunal shall suspend the Member for such time as considered reasonable by the Board of Directors, Professional Conduct Committee or a Disciplinary Tribunal (as applicable). - 100.
+During any period of suspension a Member shall continue to pay all fees and subscriptions and shall be subject to this Constitution, By-Laws, Regulations and Pronouncements relating to the conduct of Members but apart from clause 108 shall cease to enjoy any of the rights or benefits conferred on Members by this Constitution or by the By-Laws, Regulations or Pronouncements and shall deliver up to the Institute their membership Certificate and, if applicable, their Public Practice Certificate.